maximeraafat/humbi_textured_meshes/README.md

 ```

 ## Apply textures onto SMPL-X mesh (in Blender)
-The output of the neural rendering consists of color appearance textures as well as displacement textures, which can be applied to a rigged SMPL-X mesh via a [Blender](https://www.blender.org) add-on (available to download on [SMPL-X project](https://smpl-x.is.tue.mpg.de) page).
-Once the SMPL-X mesh loaded in Blender, proceed as follows in order to apply the textures properly:
+The output of the neural rendering consists of color appearance textures as well as displacement textures, which can be applied to a rigged SMPL-X mesh via a [Blender](https://www.blender.org) add-on (available to download on the [SMPL-X project](https://smpl-x.is.tue.mpg.de) page).
+Once the SMPL-X mesh loaded in Blender, proceed as follows in order to apply the textures properly
 - Displacement texture map : _Activate Displace Modifier > New Texture (load texture file) > Coordinates : UV > Direction : RGB to XYZ_
 - RGB texture map : _Shader Editor > Load Image Texture (load texture file) > Plug in to Principled BSDF base color > Specular to 0.0 and Roughness to 1.0_